scottonanski/persistent-mind-model/README.md

 - **Modular Design**: Easy to extend with new LLM backends
 - **Mathematical Grounding**: Evidence-weighted formulas prevent random drift

-This architecture represents the first truly **portable AI consciousness** - sophisticated personalities that can seamlessly inhabit any LLM backend while maintaining complete identity continuity and psychological realism.
+This architecture is designed to support reusing a persistent personality state across different LLM backends, depending on your configuration and available providers.

 ## Pulls identity, recent thoughts/insights, patterns